$ tar xvf <file>

 .

-Generate the base64-encoded user name and password or token for your mirror registry:
+Generate the base64-encoded user name and password or token for your mirror registry by running the following command:

 $ echo -n '<user_name>:<password>' | base64 -w0 (1)